dimkr/tootik/FEDERATION.md

 tootik validates the integrity proof using the Ed25519 public key extracted from the key ID, and doesn't need to fetch the actor first.

 tootik's `inbox` doesn't validate HTTP signatures and simply ignores them.
-Therefore, automatic detection of RFC9421 and Ed25519 support on other servers ignores `200 OK` or `202 Accepted` responses from `/.well-known/apgateway`.
+Other servers might do the same, therefore automatic detection of RFC9421 and Ed25519 support on other servers ignores `200 OK` or `202 Accepted` responses from `/.well-known/apgateway`.

 ## Following